youtothena/sw_hitech/README.md

 # Project Title

-It is for UI renewal design of sungwoo hitech and also for mobile version.
+It is for UI renewal design of sungwoo hitech and also for PC version.
 So it is encouraged you to see this page in your phone.

 ## Learn more